tanmayidev/thought-tracker/README.md

-# mark-it-make
+# thought-tracker
-MarkItMate is a note taking app build with React and Typescript
+ThoughtTracker is a note taking app build with React and Typescript